 What Tests Can be Performed by the Environmental Test Chamber?

-It can simulate the adaptability of products under different environmental conditions such as high temperature and high humidity/high temperature and low humidity/high temperature/low temperature.
-Widely used in product testing in industries such as electronics, food, automobiles, rubber and plastics, metals, chemicals, and building materials.
+It can simulate product adaptability under various conditions such as high temperature and high humidity, high temperature and low humidity, or simple high/low temperature environments.
+It is widely used across industries including electronics, food, automotive, rubber and plastics, metals, chemicals, and construction materials.

 4.Salt spray test